BradWBeer/clinch/README.md

 * Access to commercial grade windowing, controller, force-feedback, sound, music and more thorough SDL2

-* 3d physics with joints and motors with the ODE physics engine.
+* 3d physics with joints and motors with the ODE physics engine

+* Ability to live code through with Lisp.

 * Texture loading and saving with FreeImage